 Property held as joint tenants with rights of survivorship and POD accounts immediately pass to the joint account holder of the property or the designated person on the POD account.
 This property is considered to be non-probate property and will not, therefore, be subject to the probate court process.
 In fact, the property will automatically pass to these people even if the person who died had a Will or a Trust that purported to award these assets to someone else.
 It is important, therefore, to review the beneficiary designations on financial accounts and the titled ownership of assets to ensure those designations do not conflict with the terms of a Last Will and Testament or Family Trust.

 You have an investment account or you may be entitled to receive a retirement benefit under an employee benefit plan offerred by your employer or you may own an Individual Retirement Account (IRA) or a Roth IRA.
 Typically, investment accounts, deferred compensation accounts, and retirement benefit plans provide for the payment of certain benefits to beneficiaries designated by the owner of the account in the event of the person's death before his or her eligible retirement age.

-After retirement, the employee may elect a benefit option that will continue payments after his or her death to one or more of the designated beneficiaries.
+After retirement, an employee may elect a benefit option that will continue payments after his or her death to one or more of the designated beneficiaries.
 It is sometimes advantageous to have these plan assets paid to a Family Trust, but naming a Family Trust as the beneficiary of such plan assets raises a number of complex income tax, estate planning and other issues.
 Naming the surviving spouse as the beneficiary of certain retirement plans and spousal annuities is mandated by law and may be waived only with his or her properly signed consent.

 If you are entitled to begin receiving retirement benefits, the various payment options will be treated differently for income tax purposes.
 You should seek competent advice as to the payment options available under your retirement plan and the tax consequences of each option.